jonathancraddock/Cachet-Config/README.md

 Started with a clean Ubuntu 20 LTS install.
 I created a single sudo user and ran the usual updates.
 Took a snapshot here, in case I needed to revert the setup, again!

-> There's a useful guide here: https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-ubuntu-20-04 and do remember to *enable* the services, as you presumably want them to auto start after a reboot.
+> There's a useful guide here: https://www.digitalocean.com/community/tutorials/how-to-install-the-apache-web-server-on-ubuntu-20-04 and do remember to *enable* the services (Apache and MariaDB) as you presumably want them to auto start after a reboot.

 #### Apache